-DANCE & FASHION
+BALLROOM DANCE FASHION

-- Is it necessary to try it out?
+3. Is it necessary to try it out?
 Never neglect this question.
 It is always necessary to try dresses for your dance.
-On a hanger, the dress may appear to be absolutely fine.
-But when you put it on, you may realize some adjustments need to be made.
+Most of the time the dress appears to be absolutely fine.
+But when you wear it you realize some adjustments need to be made.
 Luckily, these days boutiques know the hassle.
-They have tricks to adjust it even in the nick of time.
-With hidden straps, buttons and hooks, things have become much easier.
+They have hacks and tricks to adjust it even in the nick of time.
+With hidden straps, buttons and hooks things have become much easier.

-Fashion is in the footwear, too!
+Fashion is in the footwear too!

 Sadly, the entire focus is on the dress.
 Dancers forget that it is their feet which will be responsible for their fluent and lithe dance moves.
 They must think about getting ergonomic but sassy footwear.
 Avoid wearing very heels as that would make you exhausted really quickly.
 Your partner won’t like that!
 For a ballroom dance, it is always good to get a pair of satin or leather baby heels.